nsbgn/handalf/README.md

 following:

 <kbd>Shift</kbd> will also retain its function at the bottom of the
-outer edges of the keyboard, but, when combined with <kbd>AltGr</kbd> or a preceding tap of <kbd>Shift</kbd>, it becomes a either a backslash
+outer edges of thae keyboard, but, when combined with <kbd>AltGr</kbd> or a preceding tap of <kbd>Shift</kbd>, it becomes a either a backslash
 <kbd>\\</kbd> or a <kbd>Multi</kbd>.
 If you keep holding it, the
 associated <kbd>Shift</kbd> modifier will also stay active.